etlapale/necomi/doc/source/delayed/transforms.rst

 .. highlight:: c++

-Those functions transform existing arrays.
+Those functions transform the shape or order of existing arrays.

 Reordering
 ----------